EHBF(LEGAL) - SPECIAL PROGRAMS: CAREER AND TECHNICAL EDUCATION

 The board may provide insurance to protect a business that contracts with a district under this provision.
 [See CRB] Education Code 29.191

 The following provisions apply only to districts receiving federal career and technical education funds.
 19 TAC 75.1021

 An eligible secondary entity seeking financial assistance under the Carl D. Perkins Act of 2006 shall submit a local plan to the Texas Education Agency (TEA) as described in 20 U.S.C.
 2354, in accordance with requirements establish by TEA.
 Each eligible recipient that receives funding under the Carl D. Perkins Act of 2006 shall use the funds to improve career and technical education programs in compliance with 20 U.S.C.
 2355.
 19 TAC 75.1022

 For information regarding federal career and technical funds under the "Strengthening Career and Technical Education for the 21st Century Act" (the reauthorization of the Carl D. Perkins Act of 2006), see 20 U.S.C.
 2301 et seq.

 A district shall annually evaluate its career and technical education programs.
 19 TAC 75.1025

-In this policy, a "member of a special population" includes:
+For purposes of this section, a "member of a special population" includes:

-- An individual from an economically disadvantaged family, including a foster child;
+- An individual from an economically disadvantaged family, including low-income youth and adults;

-- A single parent, including single pregnant women;
+- A single parent, including a single pregnant woman;

 20 U.S.C.
 2302(29)